tech-acs/chimera-docs/docs/developer/Building your dashboard/Core configuration.md

 > The example spreadsheet data for South Africa, seen above, was sourced from [The Humanitarian Data Exchange](https://data.humdata.org/)

+When the process has completed, you will receive a notification.
+If the importation was successful, you will find the path column formula in the notification message, which you can use on the same spreadsheet file to generate a new "path" column which will be used to uniquely identify the areas and which is also required when you import reference values.

 ## Reference value importation